Trainingdata-datamarket/Portrait-and-26-Photos/README.md

 # Content
 ### The folder **"images"** includes 14 folders:
 - corresponding to each person in the sample
-- containing of 27 photos of the individual (*1 portrait photo and 26 photos from daily life*)
+- containing of 27 photos of the individual (*1 portrait photo and 26 photos of the individual from different times and made in different conditions*)

 ### File with the extension .csv
 includes the following information for each media file: